silvacms/documentation/source/silva/buildout/upgrade.rst

 Silva 2.2 upgrade notes
 -----------------------

-You have to install Silva using buildout first.
-After, *before* starting your instance, you have to run ``zodbupdate`` on every database you have:
+First install Silva using buildout.
+After the buildout has been installed but *before* starting your instance, run ``zodbupdate`` on every database you have:

 .. code-block:: sh

    $ ./bin/zodbupdate -f var/filestorage/Data.fs

-After, you can start Zope, and access, for each Silva root go to the URL ``silvaroot-url/service_extensions/manage_extensions`` and click on update content.
-Please type the URL in your browser (you can't get to it by clicking around).
-It's the first thing you need to do before trying to access any Silva interface or content.
-Don't click on refresh all first.
+After running ``zodbupdate`` now you can start Zope.
+Once Zope is running in the Zope Management Interface (ZMI) go to each Silva root and navigate to the *service extenstions* (``silvaroot-url/service_extensions/manage_extensions``) page.
+Click on upgrade content.
+This should be done *before* accessing any Silva Management Interface or any Silva content.

-If your add custom Python scripts in ZODB, you should problary fo the URL ``zope-url/manage_addProduct/PythonScripts/recompile``.
+Recompile your python scripts in the ZODB by running ``zope-url/manage_addProduct/PythonScripts/recompile``.